Elon is #1 in study abroad. Again and again.

 Study USA programs

-- Centers in New York City, Los Angeles and San Francisco
+- Centers in New York City, Los Angeles, San Francisco, and Washington, D.C.

 - Topical courses on rotation, such as programs to Disney World, the Everglades, Hawaii, Boston, Iowa Caucuses, ESPN headquarters and the Sundance Film Festival.